Dr.Barrie Kennard, Head of Professional Practice at Call of the Wild Outside Caerphilly Castle

 Course Type and Duration

-A full range of programmes are available including leadership and management, health and safety, first aid and personal development subjects.
+A full range of programmes are available including leadership and management, teams, health and safety, first aid and personal development subjects.
 Many have been designed to address current topical issues that have arisen due to the impact of Covid.

 The duration varies depending on your needs and budget.
 These can be one hour bite-size sessions as a standalone or used as a foundation to full day or multi-day programmes.
 These can be accredited or non-accredited.